 In addition to creating much of the interactive content on KYW’s social media platforms, Roy informs listeners through her on-air reports covering social media trends, breaking news, and interactive media’s influence on their daily lives.

 Her beat has sent her to Austin, Texas for the 2015 SXSW (South by Southwest) interactive media conference, and she also covered the Forbes “30 Under 30” conference here in Philadelphia.

-She joined the station in October 2005 as a desk assistant, where she worked behind the scenes on story production, including as producer for a one-on-one interview with presidential candidate Barack Obama.
+Roy has risen through the KYW ranks, joining the station in October 2006 as a desk assistant, working behind the scenes on story production, including as producer for a one-on-one interview with then-presidential candidate Barack Obama.

-Melony is also the executive producer of hearPHILLY.com, an online radio station dedicated to fun in the city.
+She also was the founding executive producer of HearPhilly.com, an online radio station heard around the world that is dedicated to fun in the city.

-A native of Camden, NJ, Melony received a bachelor’s degree in communications from Seton Hall University.
-She is a member of Alpha Gamma Delta sorority and the National Association of Black Journalists (NABJ).
+A native of Camden, NJ, Roy graduated from Camden Catholic High School and received a bachelor’s degree in communications from Seton Hall University.
+She is president of the Philadelphia Association of Black Journalists (PABJ), and a member of the National Association of Black Journalists (NABJ) and Alpha Gamma Delta sorority.

-Melony is a pop culture enthusiast who in her spare time enjoys reading, traveling, shopping, live music, and watching TV.
-She resides in the Philadelphia area.
+Melony is a pop culture enthusiast who in her spare time enjoys traveling, live music, and binge-watching TV shows on Netflix.
+She resides in Philadelphia.